The AWLMC intake program evaluates and accepts cats and kittens into the AWLMC shelter/foster system. This program takes cats from three sources:

 Adult Cats (12 months of age and older)

-- Cats must test negative for FIV and FeLV.
+- Cats must test negative for Feline Immunodeficiency Virus (FIV), and Feline Leukemia (FeLV).
 Prior to being accepted by AWLMC, all cats must have been tested within the last 30 days.

 - Cats over the age of 6 years are “seniors” and must be in excellent health to be considered.

-- Cats must not have chronic medical or physical issues.
+- Our organization is not equipped to take any cats with chronic medical or physical issues.

 - Cats with behavioral issues such as not using a litter box, spraying, urine marking, chronic biting or aggressiveness will not be considered.